Anthoche/Area/README.md

 Workflows can be manual, interval, or webhook-triggered; they enqueue jobs executed via HTTP to an `action_url`.
 If you want to extend the platform (new triggers, services, actions, etc.), read the [Contributing Guide](CONTRIBUTING.md).

+## 🔎 Functionalities

+The application offers the following functionalities (high level user flow):

+1. The user registers on the application KiKoNect in order to obtain an account.
+2. The registered user then confirms their enrollment on the application before being able to use it.
+3. The application then asks the authenticated user to subscribe to Services.
+4. Each service offers the following components:
+  - type Action
+  - type REAction
+5. The authenticated user composes a KoNect by interconnecting an Action to a REAction previously configured.
+6. The application triggers KoNect automatically thanks to hooks.

 ## ✨ Key Features

 - 🔐 Auth: register/login with bcrypt.